TSA Guidelines & Tips for Traveling with Ashes

-As the cremation rate continues to rise in the United States, more and more families are asking questions around transporting ashes of a loved one.
-Is it legal to take ashes on a plane?
-Can they be driven from state to state?
-Are cremated remains TSA compliant?
+As cremation continues to become more common in the United States and abroad, more and more families are asking questions around transporting ashes of a loved one.
+Is it legal to take ashes on an airplane?
+Can a loved one's ashes be driven from state to state?
+Are ashes TSA compliant?
 Are there TSA compliant urns?
 Can you mail ashes?

 Flying with Ashes

 Asking if you can fly with a loved one's ashes is a very common question received by funeral directors.
 The general answer is yes, you can fly with a loved one’s ashes.
 However, you should plan ahead and make sure you follow all of the rules and regulations surrounding this.
 Check with your airline to see if they have any specific rules around including ashes in carry-on or checked baggage.
 Most airlines allow this, however, some have specific requirements and documentation that must be provided ahead of time.
 Information about the airline’s rules surrounding transporting ashes can typically be found on their website or by giving their customer service a call.
 On a domestic flight in the United States, you typically need to provide a copy of your loved one’s Death Certificate and Certificate of Cremation.
 It is also encouraged to attach a second copy of these documents to the outside of the urn.

 In addition to complying with airline regulations, you must also be aware of TSA rules.
 Prior to 2001, a family would only have to show proof to TSA that they were carrying an urn and then they were allowed to pass through security.
 However, after the events of 9/11, TSA must be able to see the contents of the urn through an x-ray and the TSA agents are not permitted to open the urn and look inside.
 If the contents cannot be made visible with an x-ray, TSA will not allow you to bring the urn on your flight.
 Therefore, it is important to fly with a TSA compliant urn.